group-hub/LEPServer/README.md

         bash build_server.sh

-Credits
-===

-LEPServer is loseley based on the open source LEMPress
+Credits: LEPServer is loseley based on the open source LEMPress